bobur554396/Programming-technologies/Final_description.md

-# There are will be 4 problems
+# Will be about 4 problems

 * 1) Console applicaton.
 Task for I/O streams.
 For instance, write to file something or read form file...
 * 2) Windows Form compoments.
 Task for checking your knowledge about windows components (check all components in ToolBox).
 For instance, create some window interface.